waltligon/orangefs/doc/design/pvfs2-trove-usage.md

 PVFS2 deals with four basic types of objects:

   - directories

   - metafiles

   - datafiles

   - symlinks

 We will discuss how Trove is used to store these objects in the upcoming sections.
-Additionally we will cover how PVFS2 bootstraps from the Trove perspective; that is, how it obtains a "root handle" and so on.
+Additionally we will cover how PVFS2 bootstraps from the Trove perspective; that is, how it obtains a “root handle” and so on.

 ## Current Implementation (03/21/2003)